Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Introduction

 \end{example}

 In recent years, several methods have been developed to mitigate the poor performance of \eqref{eq:wathen} for Stokes problems with high viscosity contrast.
 These include monolithic multigrid methods, e.g. \cite{borzacchiello2017box, wichrowski2022matrix}, where tailored block smoothers are a key ingredient for $\mu$-robustness.
 Another class of methods are block diagonal preconditioners, where we distinguish Schur complement and augmented Lagrangian (AL) preconditioners.
-The Schur complement-based preconditioners have been developed e.g. in \cite{rudi2015extreme, rudi2017weighted, burkhart2025robust}.
+The Schur complement-based preconditioners have been developed e.g. in \cite{rudi2015extreme, rudi2017weighted, burkhart2026robust}.
 In these works the inverse of the Schur complement is approximated using BFBT approach (derived from a Least-Squares Commutator \cite{elman2006block}) as

 Here $D_h$ is a suitably chosen weighting matrix.
-Specifically, $D_h=\text{diag}A_h$ in \cite{rudi2015extreme}, while \cite{rudi2017weighted} set $D_h$ as the lumped matrix of the $\sqrt{\mu}$-weighted $L^2$-inner product and in \cite{burkhart2025robust} multiplication with $D_h$ amounts to applications of a multigrid cycle with matrix $A_h$.
+Specifically, $D_h=\text{diag}A_h$ in \cite{rudi2015extreme}, while \cite{rudi2017weighted} set $D_h$ as the lumped matrix of the $\sqrt{\mu}$-weighted $L^2$-inner product and in \cite{burkhart2026robust} multiplication with $D_h$ amounts to applications of a multigrid cycle with matrix $A_h$.
 In general, these preconditioners yield faster convergence than \eqref{eq:wathen}, however, their performance degenerates for very strong viscosity variations.
 Finally, in AL approach the Stokes problem \eqref{eq:stokesblocks} is replaced by an equivalent parameter-dependent linear system for which the inverse Schur complement is easier to approximate robustly in $\mu$.
 In particular, \cite{he2012preconditioning,he2011preconditioning,shih2022robust} show that linear combinations of inverses of specifically $\mu$-weighted mass matrices are sufficient.
-However, the velocity block of the AL preconditioner, being now different than $A_h$, might require specialized approximate solvers, e.g. tailored multigrid methods as in \cite{shih2022robust}.
+However, the velocity block of the AL preconditioner, being now different than $A_h$, might require specialized approximate solvers, e.g. tailored multigrid methods as in \cite{shih2022robust}.\\ The above issues with convergence of Schur complement preconditioners motivate the need to study the effect of viscosity on the spectra of preconditioned Stokes problem.
+In particular, the condition number estimates from the continuous analysis, e.g. \cite{grinevich2009iterative} for the preconditioner \eqref{eq:wathen} or \cite{rudi2017weighted} for BFBT preconditioner, only provide (pessimistic, cf. Example \ref{ex:example}) bounds for convergence rates of Krylov solvers, while sharp estimates can be obtained from Weyl spectral distributions \cite{FEM-distr-conv,gergelits2019laplacian}, using tools from potential analysis \cite{beckermann2001superlinear,kuijlaars2006convergence}.
+We briefly review these tools in the following section.